Stress-free potty training hacks for toddlers to finally say goodbye to diapers!

 These cool charts even remind kids to wash their hands!

 Rewarding your child for each potty-training milestone encourages them to keep going!
+If you want a simple reward chart you can find some in the freebie library!

 9. Change The Color – Let your child “magically” change the color of the toilet water by adding food coloring before they go.